vuralevren/altogic-auth-next13/README.md

 ```

 ### Login Page
 On this page, we will show a form to log in with your email and password.
 We will use fetch function to call our backend API.
-We will save session and user info to state and storage if the API return success.
+We will save session and user info to state and storage if the API returns success.
 Then the user will be redirected to the profile page.

 Replacing `app/sign-in/page.jsx` with the following code:
 ```javascript